werf/werf/docs/pages/reference/config.md

 ---
 ```

 Yaml doc with the key `project: PROJECT_NAME` is the meta configuration doc.
 This is required doc.
-There should be only one meta configuration doc in the single `werf.yaml` configuration.
+There should be only one meta configuration doc in a single `werf.yaml` configuration.

 #### Project name